 There is only one daily train from Shanghai to Lhasa.
-Train Z164 will start from Shanghai Railway Station at 20:10 and arrive at Lhasa Railway Station at 19:20 in approximately 3 days.
+Train Z164 will start from Shanghai Railway Station at 20:10 and arrive at Lhasa Railway Station at 19:30 in approximately 3 days.
+In reverse, the train back to Shanghai from Lhasa (Z166) departs 11:30 every day and will take nearly 50 hours to reach Shanghai.
 If you plan to join in a group tour in Tibet, you need to take a Tibet train from Shanghai at least 2 days before the fixed departure date of your group tour.

 Timetable of Shanghai to Lhasa Train - No.Z164